isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 Husqvarna TR317C has both forward and counter transmission, and thus any newbie or experienced farmer will easily till using the tool to cultivate with the forward-rotating tines.
 Therefore, I would recommend this Husqvarna TR317C for cutting or uprooting plant or tree roots - remember its an ear-tine tiller.
 Next,
 Husqvarna TR317C has a speed of 180 RPM in its 208cc engine from Briggs & Stratton that has enough power to cut out or remove roots.
 Thus, be ready to use this tool to cut through various roots with top efficiency.
 Also, the device has a quality tine shield that'll protect you from flying debris that may come when you're tilling your garden.
-Husqvarna TR317D is also appropriate for undertaking lighter-duty tilling.� Wit its tines being 6.5 inches in depth and made from durable steel plus they are counter-rotate, you'll readily pulverize and break up any hard or compact soil.
+Husqvarna TR317D is also appropriate for undertaking lighter-duty tilling.
+Wit its tines being 6.5 inches in depth and made from durable steel plus they are counter-rotate, you'll readily pulverize and break up any hard or compact soil.
 The
 [rear-tine tiller](https://pestpolicy.com/best-rear-tine-tiller/)
 will work in all USA states as its CARB-compliant - it'll also give you top fuel efficiency with its powerful 208cc engine.
 It also has agricultural tires that are engineered to work perfectly for most land and soil types.
 Its 17 inches tilling swath is also adjustable through 7 tilling depth adjustments - it's a tremendous rugged tool for many homeowners.